catarinaburghi/catarinaburghi.github.io/projects.md

 ---
 layout: page
 Title: Projects
+Description: Take a look at some interresting projects I have worked on!
 ---
-Take a look at some interresting projects I have worked on!

-## Here is a few projects I'm planning on working on:
+Here is a few projects I'm planning on working on:

-## Here are a few projects that I've worked on:
+Here are a few projects that I've worked on:

-## Here are a few projects that I'm currently working on:
+Here are a few projects that I'm currently working on: